oslo-pm/oslo-pm.github.io/_posts/2020-12-02-brian-d-foy-looking-forward-to-perl-7.md

 When attending, we request you to follow these instructions:

+* Follow any instructions demanded by local or national health autorities.
-* Allow us to register us your name and phone number, in case infection is detected later.
+* Allow us to register your name and phone number in case infection is detected later.
 * Notify the organizers if you are tested positive for COVID-19 in the following weeks.
-* Follow any instructions demanded by local or national health autorities.

 # About...